 And that’s why boyfriend and girlfriend candidates are superior to lover candidates: the ideal boyfriend candidate is the whole package.

-Your SMV is not fixed in stone, but it shifts over time.
+Your SMV is not fixed in stone, but changes over time.

-How it shifts is, in good part, up to you.
+How it changes, in good part, up to you.

 Imagine two partners enter the relationship with around the same sexual market value, but then each develops differently: